Mimer SoftRadio - Public Safety

 To use fixed mobile radios at the prison also gives the advantage that they can be used in DMO mode if the public safety net does not work.
 A good insurance for unpredicted happenings.

-Through SoftRadio can for example pre programmed text messages be used at an emergency.
+With the help of Mimer SoftRadio can, for example, pre programmed text messages or pre recorded audio messages be used at an emergency.

 With a Mimer VoiceLog all communication can be recorded for later follow-up.